Program Renewable Portfolio Standard

 Eligible renewable energy technologies included wind, solar thermal, solar photovoltaics (PV), dedicated crops grown for energy production, untreated and unadulterated organic waste biomass, trees and tree waste, in-state landfill gas, biodiesel, hydropower that does not involve the construction of new dams or significant expansion of existing dams, "other such alternative sources of environmentally preferable energy," which may include (among other resources) waste heat from industrial processes and anaerobic digestion.
 Several means of energy production were specifically excluded from standard eligibility: the incineration of tires; garbage; general household, institutional and commercial waste; industrial or office waste; railroad ties; utility poles; landscape waste other than trees and tree waste; and construction or demolition debris other than untreated and unadulterated waste wood.

-In order for a system to qualify under the distributed generation requirements specified below, systems must have been 2 MW or less; powered by wind, solar thermal, PV, biodiesel, biomass, tree waste, or hydropower; interconnected at the distribution system level; and is located on the customer side of the customer’s electric meter and is primarily used to offset that customer’s electricity load.
+In order for a system to qualify under the distributed generation requirements specified below, systems must have been 2 MW or less (changed to 5 MW by CEJA); powered by wind, solar thermal, PV, biodiesel, biomass, tree waste, or hydropower; interconnected at the distribution system level; and is located on the customer side of the customer’s electric meter and is primarily used to offset that customer’s electricity load.

 Requirements